 Inductively Coupled Plasma Mass Spectrometry (ICP-MS) describes a technique where a radio frequency coupled plasma is connected to a mass spectrometer.
 These instruments excel at determining concentrations of most elements of the periodic table but the usual purpose of analysis is determining trace element concentrations.
-The sample passes through the plasma and is ‘perfectly ionized’, then focused through lenses, quadrupoles, which act to separate ions on the basis of mass/charge ratios, and then analysed in an electron multiplier.
+The sample passes through the plasma and is ‘perfectly ionized’, then focused through lenses and quadrupoles, which act to separate ions on the basis of mass/charge ratios, and then analysed in an electron multiplier or Farady cup.
 By changing voltages on the lenses and the quadrupoles, the collected mass can be changed at a rate of a new mass per 1 ms. Broad ranges of elements and isotopes, from Li to U, can be analysed in 1 routine.
-Certain specialised instrument approaches enable precise isotope ratio work (see options on the right hand side).
+Certain specialised instrument approaches enable precise isotope ratio work, please refer to the options on the right hand side.

 ANU, RSES 142 Mills Rd Acton, Jaeger 7, Ground floor